-The IRS has set the maximum amounts employees can funnel into their health savings accounts and health reimbursement accounts (HRAs) for the 2022 policy year.
+The IRS has raised the maximum amount employees can funnel into their health savings accounts by 7.8% for 2024, the largest increase ever, brought to you by inflation.

-The IRS updates these amounts every year to adjust for inflation in addition to minimum deductibles for high-deductible health plans, as well as the out-of-pocket maximums your employees are subject to.
-HSAs, which help employees save for medical expenses, are only available to employees enrolled in HDHPs.
+The IRS updates this amount annually, along with minimum deductibles as well as the out-of-pocket maximums for high-deductible health plans.
+Under its rules, HSAs, which help employees save for medical expenses, are only available to those enrolled in qualified HDHPs.

 HSA annual contribution limit

 Excepted benefit health reimbursement arrangement

 An HSA is a special bank account for your employees' eligible health care costs.
 They can put money into their HSA through pre-tax payroll deductions, deposits or transfers.
 As the amount grows over time, they can continue to save it or spend it on eligible medical and medical-related expenses.

 Employers can also contribute to the accounts, but the annual contribution maximum applies to all contributions in total (from the employee and the employer).